1368353446/ClassAtlas/README.md

   - Lecture storage directory
 - Saving triggers a quick reload so the new configuration is applied everywhere.
 - Knowledge segments are now created via multi-step LLM analysis (turning points → block summaries → rich content).
 Every segment surfaces title, summary, detailed notes, teaching method, emphasis, timestamps, and any attached PDF pages.

+## Logging & Diagnostics

+- The app configures structured logging (`%(asctime)s [LEVEL] logger: message`) as soon as `app` is imported.
+- Set `APP_LOG_LEVEL=DEBUG` to capture verbose traces, or `APP_LOG_DIR=/path/to/logs` to persist logs on disk.
+- Each LLM call records the template, payload summary (character counts), and a snippet of the response.
+Pipeline stages, slide alignment, translation runs, and enrichment steps produce INFO logs so you can audit production runs.

+## Artifact-aware reruns

+- `run_pipeline` inspects output artifacts before executing each stage:
+  - Existing `transcript_segments.json` skips Whisper.
+  - Existing `transcript_outline.txt` + outline JSON skip the LLM outline stage.
+  - Slide manifests are reused unless the PDF changes; enrichment re-links slides only when needed.
+- `scripts/test_pipeline_cache.py` exercises this behavior without touching your real data; run it after edits to quickly verify caching logic.

 ## Project Layout